jereediv/MechaCar_Statistical_Analysis/README.md

 - The slope of the linear model is not zero.
 Because of the correlation between variables and performance, we see the trend as a sloped line.
 - The linear model effectively predicts MPG performance effectively.
 Because we have significant variables/coefficients we are able to predict MPG with some degree of accuracy.

+## Summary Statistics on Suspension Coils
+The total summary table shows an acceptable level of variance overall.
+However, the lot summary table shows lot 3 to be unacceptable.
+Lot 1 and 2 (particularly lot 1) have a low enough variance to bring the total summary within the acceptable range.